MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 It's common for an organization to operate in multiple geographic regions.
 The following reasons are typical ones for using multiple Azure regions:

 - **Run different workloads in different regions**.
 This reason applies when you want to be close to a specific customer base or business partner.
 It's also relevant when you want to use Azure services that aren't available in a specific Azure region.
 - **Support a geographically dispersed user base**.
-If you operate in multiple countries/regions, or if your customers use your services from multiple countries/regions, it can make sense to have Azure resources in each location.
+If you operate in multiple countries, or if your customers use your services from multiple countries, it can make sense to have Azure resources in each location.
 Alternatively, you can consider using a single region and then using [Azure Front Door](/azure/frontdoor/front-door-overview) to accelerate global traffic to that region.
 - **Comply with data sovereignty requirements**.
 Your organization might be subject to limits on the geographic areas where you can store certain data.
 - **Achieve high resiliency**, especially for business-critical workloads.
 Business-critical workloads require the benefits that availability zones provide, such as high availability and protection from region-wide outages and disasters.
 - **Improve network connectivity and performance**.
 In a hybrid or multicloud scenario, using multiple Azure regions can help improve your network performance.
 Traffic can enter and exit the high-speed Microsoft backbone network at locations that are close to your on-premises systems, or to another cloud provider's locations.
 To learn more about multicloud solutions, see [Connectivity to other cloud providers](../../ready/azure-best-practices/connectivity-to-other-providers.md).